whitingjp/ggj16/src/ritual.md

 -----

 Take your deck of cards.
 Remove all the clubs, these make up the Creation deck.
-The rest of the cards make up the Maturation deck.
+The rest of the cards make up the Development deck.

 Shuffle both decks.
-Remove eight cards from the Maturation deck, shuffle the Joker in with these.
-Place them all at the bottom of the Maturation deck.
+Remove eight cards from the Development deck, shuffle the Joker in with these.
+Place them all at the bottom of the Development deck.

 Creation
 --------

 First you need to establish an initial ritual, don't worry about getting this bit 'right', it will change as you play.
+You should perform this creation step immediately before performing the ritual for the first time.

 Create your ritual in three steps.
 In each step you will draw a Creation card and add two contrasting parts to the ritual.
 The parts you add could be vocal,